 Enfield at War: 1939-45

-An exhibition at the Museum of Enfield, ground floor Dugdale Centre.
+An exhibition on the 1st floor of the Dugdale Centre.

 20th July 2019 – 19th April 2020, FREE to visit.